theiagen/bioforklift/docs/core_concepts.md

 ### Configurations

-Configurations in Forklift define how data should be processed.
+Configurations in bioforklift define how data should be processed.
 Each configuration includes:

 - Source and destination Terra workspace and project
 - Entity types for Terra tables